YosysHQ/yosys/docs/source/CHAPTER_Verilog.rst

 -  Add an assignment from ``this_case_eq_ltemp`` to ``this_case_eq_lvalue`` to ``current_case``.

-Further Analysis of the Algorithm for Cases and if-Statements
+Further analysis of the algorithm for cases and if-statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With respect to nonblocking assignments the algorithm is easy: later